Configure Epic

 Batch Close

-Customers with an Ubuntu (LTS) 22.04 Service Client must run an additional command on the Service Client after configuring the steps below.
+Customers with an Ubuntu (LTS) 22.04 Service Agent must run an additional command on the Service Agent after configuring the steps below.
 The command initializes the service.

 Copy Code